 Besides losing weight, we are pleasantly surprised by our lower grocery bills.
 Buying fruits and vegetables are far cheaper than meat-oriented diets.

 So even if you don’t want to be a vegan, going with healthier options rather than processed foods will lower your grocery and doctor bills while you feel better overall.

 Fully committing to intentional minimalism helped me completely pay off my student loans!
 My finances before were entirely out of control.
 My life was a cluttered mess, and much of my insane spending was just me trying to compensate for the fact that I couldn’t find anything or manage my life amidst the chaos.

-Wasteful spending was my confidence booster, my therapist, my comforter.
-However, once I made the concerted effort to remove all the excess from my life and commit to only buying the essentials.
-Then, literally, every aspect of my life improved, starting with my finances.
+Wasteful spending was my confidence booster, my therapist, and my comforter.
+However, once I made a concerted effort to remove all the excess from my life and commit to only buying the essentials.
+Then, every aspect of my life improved, starting with my finances.

 Save money on gas by combining all your errands in one trip.

 Making frequent errand trips every week can really add up.
 With gas prices currently rising, you’ll save some money just by planning ahead and clustering your errands together.

 That way, you’ll have one big errand run a week instead of wasting gas and driving around town every other day.
 If a once week isn’t realistic for you, even taking one or two fewer errand trips than what you are currently doing now will help you save.